rhiannonbar/GISC420/README.md

   5) Append the results
   6) Repeat iteration until points layer is complete

  Unfortunately, we were not able to complete the loop portion of this code within the time constraints of this class.
-Despite the challenges of changing data formats and arcpy "wrangling", we believe that this method could be more appropriate to create a function that performs this analysis appropriately.
+Despite the challenges of changing data formats and arcpy "wrangling", we believe that this method could be more appropriate to create a function that performs this analysis.

 ### Limitations of methodology and future steps